idescat/visual/readme.md

 #### Canvas properties: area, legend

-Use "area" to provide the canvas size in pixels (width, height) where your projection will be drawn.
+Use "area" to provide the size in pixels (width, height) of the canvas where your projection will be drawn.
 Use "legend" to specify the location in pixels (width, height) of the map legend in the canvas.

 	area: [500, 500],
 	legend: [280, 345],

-These values will not determine the final size of your map (maps will scale to the available space): they are only important to determine the "scale" and "center" values.
+These values will not determine the final size of your map (maps will scale to the available space): they are only important for determining the "scale" and "center" values.

 ### Map setup